kdale2/OOP-in-Java/README.md

 # OOP-in-Java
-Various programs working with Object Oriented Programming in Java
+Various programs working with Object Oriented Programming and Design Patterns in Java